MaartenGr/BERTopic/docs/getting_started/tips_and_tricks/tips_and_tricks.md

 ## **Finding similar topics between models**

-Whenever you have trained seperate BERTopic models on different datasets, it might be worthful to find the similarities among these models.
+Whenever you have trained separate BERTopic models on different datasets, it might be worthful to find the similarities among these models.
 Is there overlap between topics in model A and topic in model B?
 In other words, can we find topics in model A that are similar to those in model B?